 Set up a 4-asset portfolio (US equities, US Treasuries, gold, broad commodities) with the historical 1990–2024 covariance and a flat 3% expected return on each.
 Risk parity allocates roughly 20% / 60% / 10% / 10%; equal-weight is 25% / 25% / 25% / 25%; full-Kelly is undefined (zero edge produces zero allocation).

-Now perturb the expected returns by a 1% standard deviation around the 3% mean, representing realistic forecasting noise.
-Run 1,000 Monte Carlo paths over a 20-year horizon.
+Now perturb the expected returns by a 1% standard deviation around the 3% mean, representing realistic forecasting noise, and simulate forward over a 20-year horizon (the harness is the implementation below, driven by a multivariate-normal return generator and the perturbed μ — run it on your own covariance to reproduce).

 This is the regime most retail allocators are in: stable enough correlation structure, edge that is measured with substantial noise.
 Risk parity's robustness to forecast error is the dominant property.